-The City of Stockton is hosting virtual community meetings to discuss Parks and Recreation Facilities related to the Stockton Parks Master Plan.
-Join us for the "Let's Talk Community Meetings."
+The City of Stockton is hosting a virtual community meeting to discuss Parks and Recreation Facilities related to the Stockton Parks Master Plan.
+Join us for the "Let's Talk Parks Community Meeting."
 Share your opinions to help shape the future of your parks and recreation facilities.

 Please Contact Us for PFF Nexus Study questions.

 The SESP provides a fee reduction for some of the Public Facility Fees (PFF) for both single-family and multi-family residential projects in Stockton.

 A reduction of PFF up to a total of $19,997 or 100%, whichever is less, for single-family residential and $14,080 per unit for multi-family residential for these fee categories: city office space, libraries, fire stations, parks, community recreation centers, police stations, and street improvements.

 A reduction of PFF up to 50% for Commercial and Industrial projects is to remain in place until the PFF Nexus Study is complete.
 Eligible fee categories for reduction include city office space, libraries, fire stations, community recreation centers, police stations, and street improvements.

 The Stockton City Council approved the following legislation related to Public Facilities Fees:

 This City of Stockton web page last reviewed on --- 4/5/2022